All Episodes

 And I still have friends there.

-I I have some family there, and I'm telling all of them, what are you doing?
+And I'm telling all of them, what are you doing?

 Get out of there as quickly as you can while you can.

-It it's it's like an Orwelling nightmare.
+It's like an Orwellian nightmare.

-And trust me, I have more accountants and lawyers that I hired before I made this move, dotted every I, crossed every T because you know, I was warned by enough people that this would happen.
+And trust me, I have more accountants and lawyers that I hired before I made this move, dotted every I, crossed every T because, you know, I was warned by enough people that this would happen.

 Did that happen to you?

-Thankfully it didn't.
+Thankfully, it didn't.

-Um I've had just a really terrific experience.
+I've had just a really terrific experience.

 It will always be in my pores.